nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 ### `a/ALIAS`
-`ALIAS` can take any values except keywords that are reserved for command names.
+`ALIAS` can take any values except keywords that are reserved for command.

 Example: `a/findAlex`